-The FDA granted Orphan Drug designation to our lorvotuzumab mertansine compound when used for the treatment of Merkel cell carcinoma (MCC), small-cell lung cancer (SCLC) and multiple myeloma (MM).
-Orphan drug designation provides ImmunoGen with seven years of market exclusivity that begins once lorvotuzumab mertansine receives FDA marketing approval for the use for which the orphan drug status was granted.
-Also, through a separate process, lorvotuzumab mertansine has been granted orphan medicinal product designation for the treatment of MCC, SCLC and MM in the European Union.
-Orphan medicinal product designation provides ImmunoGen with ten years of market exclusivity that begins once lorvotuzumab mertansine receives European approval for the use for which it was granted.
-We may pursue these designations for other indications for lorvotuzumab mertansine, and for other product candidates intended for qualifying patient populations.
+The FDA granted Orphan Drug designation to IMGN853 when used for the treatment of ovarian cancer.
+Orphan drug designation provides us with seven years of market exclusivity that begins once IMGN853 receives FDA marketing approval for the use for which the orphan drug status was granted.
+Later in 2014, through a separate process, we will apply for orphan medicinal product designation for IMGN853 for the treatment of ovarian cancer in the European Union.
+Orphan medicinal product designation provides ImmunoGen with ten years of market exclusivity that begins once IMGN853 receives European approval for the use for which it was granted.
+We may pursue these designations for other indications for other product candidates intended for qualifying patient populations.